UAE - Data Protection Overview

 The United Arab Emirates ('UAE') published its first federal level data protection law Federal Decree-Law No. 45 of 2021 on the Protection of Personal Data Protection ('the PDPL') on 20 September 2021.
 The PDPL will be enforceable six months after the associated executive regulations ('the Executive Regulations') are issued.
-The Executive Regulations (which we expect to set out a lot of the practical and operational detail of the PDPL) are to be issued within six months from the date of issuance of the PDPL (i.e., by 20 March 2022), meaning enforcement will likely commence on 20 September 2022.
-Notably, however, that the UAE Data Office ('the Data Office') reserves the right to extend the enforcement date and there may also be a delay in the Executive Regulations.
+The Executive Regulations (which we expect to set out a lot of the practical and operational detail of the PDPL) were stated to be issued within six months from the date of issuance of the PDPL (i.e., by 20 March 2022), meaning enforcement was intended to commence after 20 September 2022.
+Notably, however, that the UAE Data Office ('the Data Office') reserves the right to extend the enforcement date and there has also been a delay to the issuance of the Executive Regulations.
 For now, therefore, this overview has been prepared based on our own current interpretation and understanding of the PDPL.
 However, it is important to note that this overview will be revisited and revised once the Executive Regulations have been published.

 Aside from the PDPL, the Constitution of the UAE (only available in Arabic here) ('the Constitution') gives citizens a general right to privacy, and provisions of the Federal Law No. 5 of 1985: The Civil Code (only available in Arabic here) ('the Civil Code') is also relevant when considering privacy related issues.
-Elsewhere, sector specific regulation (such as the telecommunications, consumer protection, and cybercrime laws) also provide some limited data protection rights in certain circumstances.
+Elsewhere, sector specific regulation (such as the telecommunications, consumer protection, consumer finance, and cybercrime laws) also provide some limited data protection rights in certain circumstances and contexts.

 The UAE plays host to a number of special economic zones known as 'free zones', which offer tax, customs, and other benefits to businesses.
 Of these free zones, the Dubai International Financial Centre ('DIFC'), the Abu Dhabi Global Market ('ADGM'), and the Dubai Healthcare City ('DHCC') have each enacted separate data protection laws applicable to businesses operating in the relevant zone.